zama-ai/awesome-zama/README.md

 ## Libraries and solutions

-List of Zama FHE libraries and solutions.
+Zama's FHE libraries and solutions.

 - [TFHE-rs](https://github.com/zama-ai/tfhe-rs): A Pure Rust implementation of the TFHE Scheme for Boolean and Integer Arithmetics Over Encrypted Data.
 - [Concrete](https://github.com/zama-ai/concrete): TFHE Compiler that converts python programs into FHE equivalents.